Mukund-Vyas/ColdStorageManagementSystem/README.md

 designed for arranging new incoming stock automatically and fast searching stored items into storage.

-Page 5 of 20

 OBJECTIVES:
-1 To maintain Inward and Outward registers.
+1. To maintain Inward and Outward registers
-2 To arrange inward products automatically.
+2. To arrange inward products automatically

 MODULES:
 1. Admin(Cold Storage Owners):
 2. Employee(Cold Storage workers):